 Annual cash incentives for executive officers are paid pursuant to the AutoZone, Inc. 2005 Executive Incentive Compensation Plan ("EICP"), our performance-based short-term incentive plan.
-Pursuant to the Plan, the Compensation Committee establishes incentive objectives at the beginning of each fiscal year.
-For more information about the EICP, see Discussion of Plan-Based Awards Table on page 31.
+Pursuant to the plan, the Compensation Committee establishes incentive objectives at the beginning of each fiscal year.
+For more information about the EICP, see Discussion of Plan-Based Awards Table on page 36.

-The actual bonus amount paid depends on Company performance relative to the target objectives.
-A minimum pre-established goal must be met in order for any bonus award to be paid, and the bonus award as a percentage of annual salary will increase as the Company achieves higher levels of performance.
+The actual incentive amount paid depends on Company performance relative to the target objectives.
+A minimum pre-established goal must be met in order for any incentive award to be paid, and the incentive award as a percentage of annual salary will increase as the Company achieves higher levels of performance.

-The Compensation Committee may in its sole discretion reduce the bonus awards paid to named executive officers.
-Under the EICP, the Committee may not exercise discretion in granting awards in cases where no awards are indicated, nor may the Committee increase any calculated awards.
-Any such "positive" discretionary changes, were they to occur, would be paid outside of the EICP and reported under the appropriate Bonus column in the Summary Compensation Table; however, the Committee has not historically exercised this discretion.
+The Compensation Committee may in its sole discretion reduce the incentive awards paid to named executive officers.
+Under the EICP, the Compensation Committee may not exercise discretion in granting awards in cases where no awards are indicated, nor may the Compensation Committee increase any calculated awards.
+Any such "positive" discretionary changes, were they to occur, would be paid outside of the EICP and reported under the appropriate Bonus column in the Summary Compensation Table; however, the Compensation Committee has not historically exercised this discretion.

-The Compensation Committee, as described in the EICP, may disregard the effect of one-time charges and extraordinary events such as asset write-downs, litigation judgments or settlements, changes in tax laws, accounting principles or other laws or provisions affecting reported results, accruals for reorganization or restructuring, and any other extraordinary non-recurring items, acquisitions or divestitures and any foreign exchange gains or losses on the calculation of performance.
+The Compensation Committee, as described in the EICP, may (but is not required to) disregard the effect of one-time charges and extraordinary events such as asset write-downs, litigation judgments or settlements, changes in tax laws, accounting principles or other laws or provisions affecting reported results, accruals for reorganization or restructuring, and any other extraordinary non-recurring items, acquisitions or divestitures and any foreign exchange gains or losses on the calculation of performance.

-The incentive objectives for fiscal 2008 were based on the achievement of specified levels of earnings before interest and taxes ("EBIT") and return on invested capital ("ROIC"), as are the incentive objectives for fiscal 2009.
-The total bonus award is determined based on the impact of EBIT and ROIC on AutoZone's economic profit for the year, rather than by a simple allocation of a portion of the award to achievement of the EBIT target and a portion to achievement of the ROIC target.
-EBIT and ROIC are key inputs to the calculation of economic profit (sometimes referred to as "economic value added"), and have been determined by our Compensation Committee to be important factors in enhancing shareholder value.
-If both the EBIT target is exceeded (i.e., unless there is "excess EBIT") to fund the additional bonus payout).
-Additionally, when the aggregate bonus amount is calculated, if the resulting payout amount in excess of target exceeds a specified percentage of excess EBIT (currently 20%), then the bonus payout will be reduced until the total amount of the bonus payment in excess of target is within that specified limit.
+The incentive objectives for fiscal 2009 were set in a September 2008 Compensation Committee meeting, and were based on the achievement of specified levels of earnings before interest and taxes ("EBIT") and return on invested capital ("ROIC"), as are the incentive objectives for fiscal 2010, set during a Compensation Committee meeting held in September 2009.
+The total incentive award is determined based on the impact of EBIT and ROIC on AutoZone's economic profit for the year, rather than by a simple allocation of a portion of the award to achievement of the EBIT target and a portion to achievement of the ROIC target.
+EBIT and ROIC are key inputs to the calculation of economic profit (sometimes referred to as "economic value added"), and have been determined by our Compensation Committee to be important factors in enhancing stockholder value.
+If both the EBIT and ROIC targets are achieved, the result will be a 100%, or target, payout.
+However, the payout cannot exceed 100% unless the EBIT target is exceeded (i.e., unless there is "excess EBIT" to fund the additional incentive payout).
+Additionally, when the aggregate incentive amount is calculated, if the resulting payout amount in excess of target exceeds a specified percentage of excess EBIT (currently 20%), then the incentive payout will be reduced until the total amount of the incentive payment in excess of target is within that specified limit.

 The specific targets are tied to achievement of the Company's operating plan for the fiscal year.
-In 2008, the target objectives were EBIT of \$1,120.2 million and ROIC of 22.6%.
-The 2008 bonus awards for each named executive officer were based on the following performance:
+In 2009, the target objectives were EBIT of \$1,137.3 million and ROIC of 23.5%.
+The 2009 incentive awards for each named executive officer were based on the following performance:

-EBIT
+EBIT ROIC

-(A mount in MMs) ROIC
+(Amounts in MMs)

-Plan \$ 1,120.2 22.6%
+EICP Target \$1,137.3 23.5%

-Actual (as adjusted) \$ 1,127.5 23.9%
+Actual (as adjusted) \$1,179.6 24.4%

-Difference \$ 7.3 128bps
+Difference \$ 42.3 92bps